Iranian prosecutor denies Trump's claim 800 prisoners were spared execution

 Death toll rises

-The latest death toll was given by the U.S.-based Human Rights Activists News Agency, which reported that 4,716 of the dead were demonstrators, 203 were government-affiliated, 43 were children and 40 were civilians not taking part in the protests.
-It added that more than 26,800 people had been detained in a widening arrest campaign by authorities.
+The latest death toll was given by the U.S.-based Human Rights Activists News Agency, which reported that more than 4,700 of the dead were demonstrators.
+It added that more than 27,600 people had been detained in a widening arrest campaign.

-The group's figures have been accurate in previous unrest in Iran and rely on a network of activists in Iran to verify deaths.
-That death toll exceeds that of any other round of protest or unrest in Iran in decades, and recalls the chaos surrounding Iran's 1979 Islamic Revolution.
+The group's figures have been accurate in previous unrest and rely on a network of activists in Iran to verify deaths.
+That death toll exceeds that of any other round of protest or unrest there in decades, and recalls the chaos surrounding Iran's 1979 Islamic Revolution.

 Iran’s government offered its first death toll Wednesday, saying 3,117 people were killed.
 It added that 2,427 of the dead in the demonstrations that began Dec.
 28 were civilians and security forces, with the rest being “terrorists.”
 In the past, Iran’s theocracy has undercounted or not reported fatalities from unrest.